3 wounded in Tel Aviv shooting, hours after West Bank raid

 An image on social media showed what was believed to be the attacker standing in the middle of the road as he pointed a pistol.
 The MADA rescue service said one of the wounded was in critical condition, while authorities said security forces in the area quickly killed the shooter.

+Footage from a security camera inside a restaurant showed the gunman approaching three pedestrians from behind on a sidewalk across the street.
+He shoots one man in the head, leaving him motionless on the ground, as the other two pedestrians flee.

-Amateur video appeared to show the attacker trapped in an alley as several armed Israelis stood around the corner.
-A man could be heard shooting “close the window” to a resident.
+Also, amateur video apparently taken a short while later shows the attacker trapped in an alley as several armed Israelis stand around the corner.
+A man could be heard shouting “close the window” to a resident.
 As the suspect ran out of the alley, he was shot multiple times.

 Dozens of police and rescuers rushed to the scene, which was quickly cordoned off.